suraj-2021/django-eventmanagement_app/README.md

 Ordered Database items from their name.
 Added PDF,TXT and CSV download option.
 Pagination will also be added soon, While making the interface more user friendly.
+Login and Logout System are curcial, and I'm working to add them.